 Aina Gallego Dobón

-Aina gallego is Associate Professor at the Institut de Barcelona d'Estudis Internacionals and a Research Associate at the Institute of Political Economy and Governance.
+Aina Gallego is Senior Research Associate at IBEI, Associate Professor of Political Science at the Universitat de Barcelona and a Research Associate at the Institute of Political Economy and Governance.

-Previously, she was Ramon y Cajal Fellow at IBEI and a post-doctoral researcher at the Spanish High Research Council and at Stanford University, and has been the recipient of a Marie Curie Career Integration Grant.
-She defended her doctoral dissertation in Political Science at the Universitat Autònoma de Barcelona.
+Previously, she was Ramon y Cajal Fellow and Associate Professor at IBEI and a post-doctoral researcher at the Spanish High Research Council and at Stanford University.
+She holds a PhD in Political Science from the Universitat Autonoma de Barcelona and have been the recipient of a Marie Curie Career Integration Grant.

 Gallego has an ongoing interest in the political representation of the poor.
 Her book "Unequal Participation Worldwide" analyzed inequalities in voter turnout in a comparative perspective and argued that such gaps can be reduced through institutional reforms.
 In a current project with Marta Curto, they examine if the interests of the poor are better represented by politicians of a similar socio-economic background.
 In another project with Paul Marx, they ask what are the likely political consequences of one of the main drivers of increasing income inequality, namely skill-biased technological change.

 Aina has also conducted extensive research on other topics such as the political consequences of corruption, the effects of personality on political behavior, or the origins of dual ethnic identities in contexts with ethnopolitical conflict such as Catalonia.

 Aina gallego contributes to the Political Science blog http://www.eldiario.es/piedrasdepapel/

 - (2008) PhD in Political Science, Autonomous University of Barcelona

 - (2003) BA, Universitat Autònoma de Barcelona